pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 # The beginning
-Earlier this year while setting up a React Redux project, we realised there was a layer missing in our testing pyramid: integration tests weren’t really there.
+Earlier this year while setting up a React Redux project, we realised there was a layer missing in our testing pyramid: integration tests.
 Multiple starter-seeds we looked at had unit tests for components and end-to-end tests but the latter were slow making for a very long feedback loop.
 We figured that fast integration tests could help a lot.